Graduate of Sonic Yoga (NYC/RYS)

 Welcome are adult beginners, as well as seasoned practitioners.

 Brandon Perdomo is a performance artist based in NYC.
 His approach to butoh incorporates his practices of yoga and t’ai chi, sensory studies and application to improvisation in somatic movement.
 His teachers include Vangeline, Yokko, Diego Piñon, Yumiko Yoshioka, and Terry Beck.
-He been presented nationwide in venues including Dfbrl8r Gallery (Chicago), The Sculpture Center (NY), The Jacob Javits Center (NY), Snug Harbor Cultural Center (NY).
+He been presented nationwide in venues including Dfbrl8r Gallery (Chicago), Socrates Sculpture Park, The Sculpture Center (NY), The Jacob Javits Center (NY), Snug Harbor Cultural Center (NY).

 "I sit before flowers